STAT545-UBC-hw-2018-19/hw03-aidanh14/hw03-aidanh14.md

   mutate(meanLifeExp = mean(lifeExp), sdLifeExp = sd(lifeExp)) %>%
   select(year, continent, meanLifeExp, sdLifeExp)

+# Sample a single row for each of the continents
 lifeExpOverTime %>%
   ungroup() %>%
   distinct(continent, .keep_all = TRUE) %>%